Creative Chronicles: Design

 Utilising proven designs through cut and paste means taking an element from the rich library of patterns you’ve learnt from games you’ve played, films you’ve watched or books you’ve read, and applying them to your game.
 For this to work and be adapted to the context of your game, you need to fully understand why that pattern works and that can be difficult.

 This is where first principles are effective; to design where cut and paste isn’t possible or to bridge the gap in your adaptation.
-Gameplay can be engineered from first principles; theory crafted, discussed, critiqued and refined with the goal being to perfect it first time.
+Gameplay can be engineered from first principles; theory crafted, discussed, critiqued and refined.
 To design from first principles, you need to fully understand the principles of gameplay; counterpoint, adrenaline, immersion and progression.

 Counterpoint is the one characteristic that distinguishes a game from other media and is arguably the most important and most difficult to do well.
 Many designers will say that immersion is the main drive, that without immersion, without a world, characters and story providing an emotional connection, no-one will want to play your game.
 But without counterpoint, there is no game.